TACA Flight 110

-TACA Flight 110 was an international scheduled airline flight operated by TACA International, traveling from Belize City to New Orleans.
-On May 24, 1988, the flight encountered severe thunderstorm activity on its final approach to its destination.
+TACA Flight 110 was a scheduled international flight operated by TACA International Airlines, traveling from San Salvador to New Orleans, with a stopover in Belize City.
+On May 24, 1988, the flight encountered severe thunderstorm activity on its final approach to New Orleans International Airport.
 As a result, the brand new Boeing 737-300 suffered flameout in both engines while descending through a severe thunderstorm, but the pilots made a successful emergency landing on a grass levee adjacent to NASA's Michoud Assembly Facility, with no one aboard sustaining more than a few minor injuries, and with only minor hail damage to the intact aircraft.
 Following an on-site engine replacement, the jetliner took off from Saturn Boulevard, a road which had previously been an aircraft runway at Michoud.
-The aircraft was subsequently repaired and returned to service until it finally retired in 2016.
+The aircraft was subsequently repaired and returned to service until it was finally retired in 2016.

 Flight history

-The aircraft, a Boeing 737-3T0 (tail number N75356, serial number 23838, the 1,505th Boeing 737 manufactured), had first flown on January 26, 1988.
-The airliner had been in service with TACA for about two weeks after it was acquired from Polaris Aircraft Leasing in May 1988.
+The aircraft involved in the incident was a Boeing 737-3T0 with the tail number N75356 and serial number 23838.

-The captain of the flight was Carlos Dardano.
-At 29 years of age, Dardano had amassed 13,410 flight hours, with almost 11,000 of these as pilot in command.
+The captain of the flight was Carlos Dárdano.
+At 29 years of age, Dárdano had amassed 13,410 flight hours, with almost 11,000 of these as pilot in command.
 Earlier in his career, he had lost an eye to crossfire on a short flight to El Salvador, where civil war was raging at the time.
 The first officer, Dionisio Lopez (48), was also very experienced, with more than 12,000 flight hours logged.
-Captain Arturo Soley, an instructor pilot, was also in the cockpit, monitoring the performance of the new 737.
+Additionally an instructor pilot, Captain Arturo Soley, was in the cockpit on the flight, monitoring the performance of the new 737.

-The flight proceeded normally.
-It took off from Belize City's Philip S. W. Goldson International Airport and flew over the Gulf of Mexico toward the Louisiana coast.
+The flight proceeded normally for most of its duration.
+Originating from San Salvador's Comalapa International Airport, it took off from Belize City's Philip S. W. Goldson International Airport on May 24, 1988, and flew over the Gulf of Mexico toward the Louisiana coast.